xzel23/utility/doc/RELEASING.md

 These release-only tasks operate on live Git, Maven Central, signing, and staging state, so they intentionally run without the configuration cache.
 Normal development and test tasks continue to use the configured cache.

+The protected workflow normally performs these commands after the prepared-plan push.
+Run them locally only for diagnosis or when following an approved recovery procedure.

 `checkReleaseCompatibility` is mandatory for a patch release.
 It compares each selected module's public/protected binary API and module descriptor with its own last Maven Central artifact. `stagePreparedRelease` runs the full